-- 3. The Guthrie Clinic shall conduct urine drug and/or blood and/or breath alcohol tests on a student when there is "reasonable suspicion" that the student is using illegal drugs or alcohol on an impermissible basis in violation of this policy.
-Any student who fails or refuses to submit to reasonable suspicion testing on an immediate basis shall be treated as both having violated the policy and as having a positive test result, regardless of the ultimate provision of any urine, blood, or breath sample submitted for such testing by the student. - "Reasonable Suspicion" is derived from detection and/or observation of some or • all of the following: physical symptoms suggesting use of illegal drugs or abuse of alcohol, such as breath odor, size of pupils, slurred speech, staggered gait, loss of equilibrium, bloodshot eyes, confusion, and/or disorientation or lack of lucidity; absenteeism in a pattern such that it falls just before or just after scheduled days off; reports by others, particularly in conjunction with performance issues; complaints by a supervisor, employee, visitor or other credible individual that an employee has been or is using illegal drugs or abusing alcohol while on duty, on Guthrie premises, or while using or conveying Guthrie property; sudden, unexplained changes in behavior, wide mood swings, or an unexplained emotional or violent outburst; decline in performance sufficient to lead to intervention by an employee's supervisor; unexplained and/or excessive absences by an employee from normal work areas; suspicion of handling, administration, or diversion of drugs; a record of avoidable accidents; or any other circumstances that might lead a reasonable person to suspect that an employee is inappropriately involved with alcohol or illegal drugs.
-In order for reasonable suspicion to be established, three employees must agree that the circumstances constitute reasonable suspicion; at least one must be a supervisor and one must be a (member of Human Resources or its designee(s)). - 4.
+- In order for reasonable suspicion to be established, three employees must agree that the circumstances constitute reasonable suspicion; at least one must be a supervisor and one must be a (member of Human Resources or its designee(s)). - 4.
 If reasonable suspicion is established, the student will be immediately escorted to EHO by the supervisor or program official for testing.
-The student will be offered counseling by a representative of the Guthrie Robert Packer Hospital Employee Assistance Program and a drug screen will be conducted. - 5.
+The student will be offered counseling by a representative of the Guthrie Robert Packer Hospital Thrive Wellbeing and a drug screen will be conducted. - 5.
 If a student tests "positive," they will immediately be escorted from The Guthrie Clinic property. - 6.
 The student will be notified of their dismissal from the Radiologic Technology Program and an advising session with the Program Director will be scheduled. - Students may seek counseling services provided on the Mansfield campus by the Academic Advising Center (South Hall, telephone 570-662-4825), the Counseling Center (South Hall, 144, telephone 570-662-4436), and the Career Center (South Hall, Ground Floor, telephone 570-662-4133).

-Mansfield University Radiologic Technology Program JRCERT Standards and Non-Compliance Student Allegations
+CU Mansfield/Guthrie Robert Packer Hospital Radiologic Technology Program JRCERT Standards and Non-Compliance Student Allegations

-The Mansfield University Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 JRCERT accreditation is important because it tells you an educational program is committed to academic excellence, health care quality, and patient safety.